Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 - Specialist advice: 22 percent

-After years of designing and deploying matter management for legal departments, we recommend using three work types:
+After years of designing and deploying a matter management software for legal departments, we recommend using three work types:

 - Business as usual: work being done to maintain the core business